sleekmason/Lilidog/README.md

 - Swapid script for the frequent dual installer.
 This grabs your swap uuid and opens the appropriate windows to edit.
 Run 'swapid' in a terminal after installing another distro to a different partition.

-- ld-hotcorners - Each corner of the screen responds to a command. <br/>
+- ld-hotcorners - Each corner of the screen responds to a command.
-Turn it on with the button in the lower left corner or under Toggles in the menu. <br/>
+Turn it on with the button in the lower left corner or under Toggles in the menu.
-Change the corners in ~/.config/ld-hotcorners. <br/>
+Change the corners in ~/.config/ld-hotcorners.
-Currently clockwise from top left: __file manager, toggle Picom, exit menu, and terminal__. <br/>
+Currently clockwise from top left: __file manager, toggle Picom, exit menu, and terminal.

 ### Instructions For Various Tasks:

 __Theme changes:__
-The easiest way to change themes is with the 'Quick Theme Changer' located in the menu under Configuration. <br/>
+The easiest way to change themes is with the 'Quick Theme Changer' located in the menu under Configuration.
-This changes The GTK theme, Openbox theme, Geany theme, Lightdm, wallpaper, menu, and terminal theme all on the fly. <br/>
+This changes The GTK theme, Openbox theme, Geany theme, Lightdm, wallpaper, menu, and terminal theme all on the fly.

 __Make your own themes:__ <br/>
 All of the theme files are located in ~/.config/lilidog-themes.
 This will allow you to change the settings on the existing themes,